NGC 670

 NGC 670 is a lenticular galaxy located in the Triangulum constellation about 165 million light years from the Milky Way.
 It was discovered by the German-British astronomer William Herschel in 1786.

+LGG 32 Group

+It is part of a galaxy group known as LGG 32.
+It has at least 3 members, which are NGC 684, IC 1731 and NGC 670.